nephio-project/docs/content/en/docs/porch/using-porch/using-authenticated-private-registries.md

 3. Enabling the external registries feature, providing the path and name of the mounted secret to the function runner using the arguments *--enable-private-registry*, *--registry-auth-secret-path* and *--registry-auth-secret-name* respectively.
 4. Creating a Kubernetes secret using the TLS information for the registry you wish to use.
 5. Mounting the secret containing the registries TLS information to the function runner similarly to step 2.
-6. Enabling the TLS feature and providing the path of the mounted secret to the funtion runner using the arguments `--enable-private-registry` and `--tls-secret-path` respectively.
+6. Enabling the TLS feature and providing the path of the mounted secret to the function runner using the arguments *--enable-private-registry* and *--tls-secret-path* respectively.

 An example template of what a docker *config.json* file looks like is as follows below.
 The base64 encoded value *bXlfdXNlcm5hbWU6bXlfcGFzc3dvcmQ=* of the *auth* key decodes to *my_username:my_password*, which is the format used by the config when authenticating.